nrigroup/webdev-challenge/README.md

 # How to run project
 1. Drag NRIApp folder into Visual Studio Code
 2. Open up Terminal and run 'npm install'
+2a.
+May need to run 'npm run dev' to compile
 3. If no 'database.sqlite' file in database folder, create it with command in terminal 'touch database/database.sqlite' or manually create it in database folder
 4. Next in terminal run 'php artisan migrate:fresh' initialize migration
 3. Next in terminal run 'php artisan serve' to start project